planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 Although we thought about putting CI on the board, we decided that it was unnecessary and used [GitHub Actions] to build it.

-[Referring to Kawai Yoshifumi(河合宜文)'s post][5], we were able to carry out the entire build process inside the Docker.
+[Referring to Kawai Yoshifumi's post][5], we were able to carry out the entire build process inside the Docker.
 In the process, we experienced things that we hadn't experienced in other environments:

 Because Unity was a commercial product, we needed to activate the license.